sarvghotra/DiscreteLatentCode/README.md

 # 📁 DLC datasets

-We provide the ImageNet DLC as a HiggingFace dataset that is produced using the SEM-DinoV2 models.
+We provide ImageNet as 512x256 DLCs dataset that was used train the DLC-SEDD and the DLC-DiT models.
-This dataset is used to train the DLC-SEDD and the DLC-DiT models.
+The dataset was produced by encoding ImageNet using the SEM-DinoV2 models and taking the DLC.

 | DLC shape        | HF dataset |
 | --------------   | ------- |